-If you are locked out or in check out this Youtube video for a what steps to take.
+If you are locked out or in, check out this Youtube video for what steps to take.

 How do I avoid getting locked out again?

-To avoid a jammed lock that would prevent you getting into your RV, be sure to keep them cleaned and well-oiled with a lubricant like WD40 or Loctite.
-A little maintenance by checking your lock every so often and oiling if it needs it can prevent getting locked out at a bad moment.
+To avoid a jammed lock, be sure to keep them cleaned and well-oiled with a lubricant like WD40 or Loctite.
+A little maintenance by checking and oiling your lock every so often can prevent getting locked out at a bad moment.